evhub/coconut/DOCS.md

 Iterator slicing works just like sequence slicing, including support for negative indices and slices, and support for `slice` objects in the same way as can be done with normal slicing.
 If, however, a generic iterator is passed (not a sequence type, `map`, `zip`, `range`, or `count`), then no guarantee is made that the generic iterator be preserved (to preserve the iterator, use Coconut's [`tee` function](#tee)).

-Coconut's iterator slicing is very similar to Python's `itertools.islice`, but unlike `itertools.islice`, Coconut's iterator slicing supports negative indices, and is optimized to play nicely with Coconut's `map`, `zip`, `range`, and `count` objects, only computing the elements of each that are actually necessary to extract the desired slice.
+Coconut's iterator slicing is very similar to Python's `itertools.islice`, but unlike `itertools.islice`, Coconut's iterator slicing supports negative indices, and is optimized to play nicely with custom or built-in sequence types as well as Coconut's `map`, `zip`, `range`, and `count` objects, only computing the elements of each that are actually necessary to extract the desired slice.

 ##### Example